vippsas/vipps-partner/README.md

 [partner page at Vipps.no](https://www.vipps.no/developer/become-a-partner/), read through our FAQ, and fill out the form.

-## Integrate with the Vipps APIs
+## Integrate with the API platform

 See [Vipps MobilePay developer documentation](https://developer.vippsmobilepay.com/docs/vipps-developers/getting-started/) for information about how to get started.

 When your application is approved, you will receive an email with details about access to the [test environment](https://developer.vippsmobilepay.com/docs/vipps-developers/test-environment).

-If you already have a pilot merchant that has access to the Vipps APIs, you can also use the merchant's API keys for the test environment for development.
+If you already have a pilot merchant that has access to the API platform, you can also use the merchant's API keys for the test environment for development.

 **Please note:** Access to the production environment requires thorough